Putri yang Ditukar: Synopsis

 Complexity occurs when each of the two reunited, Amira and Zahira.
 Amira was met by an accident with Prabu and Aini.
 Amira also met and became acquainted with Zahira and Arman, when she had an accident because she was nearly run down by a car driven by rich young man named Rizky.
 Rizky was driving with "Bos Yang Minta Ditukar" inside the car.
 Bos Yang Minta Ditukar pulled Rizky's pants down and caused him to lost concentrate and nearly hit Amira on the street.
 Amira was saved by abang Tukang Jual Apel Goreng who witnessed the accident, but he actually pretend to be good and molested Amira instead of helping her.
 "Cowo Sange Yang Demen Sama Amira", who has been following Amira around, was nearby and took this chance to molest Amira as well.
 Luckily, Rizky takes out the beer bottle and smashed "abang Tukang Jual Apel Goreng" and "Cowo Sange Yang Demen Sama Amira"'s heads and saves her.
 Meanwhile "Bos Yang Minta Ditukar" became in love with Amira and made things complicated.
 We then witness the return of "Cowo Sange Yang Demen Sama Amira" and molest she again.

 Amira became confused when Prabu, Aini, and Zahira came to the funeral of her father, Ihsan.
 Amira, who is grieving was immediately shocked when Prabu introduced his name, because Amira heard that Prabu was the one who caused her father's death.
 Time was running out as that is what the TV station want the viewers to think, but they actually have two years to run this sinetron and made the stars become crazy rich Indonesians.
 And they all are like living in an unbroken circle which also confused everyone being the lead in circles.
 Will the truth be revealed?
 How will Amira and Zahira react when they found out the truth?
 And how will she deal with "Tukang Jual Apel Goreng", "Cowo Sange Yang Demen Sama Amira" and "Bos Yang Minta Ditukar"'s evil desire to her?
-This specific sinetron has been known for years for its "Bapak yang sange dengan anak kecil bernama Amira".
-This is ranked third after Love of Fitri (Cinta Fitriko).